avantrec/soco-cli/README.md

 ## Cached Discovery

-SoCo-CLI uses the full range of speaker discovery mechanisms in SoCo to look up speakers by their names.
+SoCo-CLI uses the full range of speaker discovery mechanisms in SoCo to look up speakers by their names to determine their IP addresses.

 First, the native Sonos SSDP multicast discovery process is tried.